Hero Image

 By pioneering the use of ‘Hanifi’ - a written script of the Rohingya language - our learning centres in the world’s largest refugee camp are teaching the children to read and write in their mother tongue for the very first time.

-On our pilot programme, students taught with the Hanifi script achieved an 82% higher exam score than those without and we have permission to replicate it across our other classrooms in Kutupalong And Bhasan Char island. .
+On our pilot programme, students taught with the Hanifi script achieved an 82% higher exam score than those without.
+After gaining government permission and training our teachers, we have expanded the use of Hanifi across our other refugee classrooms, creating access for over 6,000 children.

 The broader potential is boundless, not just for the hundreds of thousands of children we are working with, but for the Rohingya people as a whole.